 In order to implicate viewers as fellow voyeurs, Sir Alfred Hitchcock used a 50 mm lens on his 35 mm camera.
 This gives the closest approximation to the human vision.
 In the scenes where Norman is spying on Marion, this effect is felt.

 According to Janet Leigh, the wardrobe worn by her character Marion Crane was not custom made for her, but rather purchased "off the rack" from ordinary clothing stores.
 Sir Alfred Hitchcock wanted women viewers to identify with the character by having her wear clothes that an ordinary secretary could afford, and thus add to the mystique of realism.
+(Not to mention that buying clothes off the rack would keep this movie from going over its very small budget.)

 This was Sir Alfred Hitchcock's last film for Paramount Pictures.
 By the time principal photography started, Hitchcock had moved his offices to Universal Pictures, and this movie was shot on Universal's backlot.
 Universal owns the movie today as well, even though the Paramount Pictures logo is still on the movie.